shakebugs/shake-docs/docs/android/configuration-and-data/disable.md

 title: Disable
 ---

->After you start Shake, you can pause and resume it to any of your users at any point.
+>After you start Shake, you can pause and resume it for any of your users at any point.

 ## Example